Conduct & Performance

 An individual may first become aware of an investigation by the Professional Standards Department (PSD) when they are served with a Regulation 19 (Conduct) or a Regulation 12 (Performance) Notice.
 This is basically notification that an investigation is being conducted and does not necessarily mean that they will be subject to formal procedures.

-If a member is served with a Regulation 19/12 Notice they should contact their Area Secretary who will ask them to complete a PAR 1 Form and appoint a Friend to represent them.
+If a member is served with a Regulation 19/12 Notice they should contact their Area Secretary who will ask them to complete a Personal Assistance Request Form (PAR1) online and appoint a Friend to represent them.
 The Friend will then assist with the response to the notice which must be submitted within 10 working days thus it is imperative that you contact the Area Secretary as soon as practicably possible after receipt.

 In more serious cases the Federation will provide a solicitor whose costs will be met by the Federation.
 The Federation will not normally provide legal representation where a member chooses to appoint their own representative without agreement from the National Executive of the Federation and will not meet the costs of legal advice sought privately, out-with the rules and constitution of the Defence Police Federation.

 These will include where the issue concerned is identified by the PSD as being serious enough to warrant a formal Stage 3 hearing or in cases of a Criminal nature.